-Hello Wottareaders! today I’m bringing you something different.
+There are lots of movies based on books, this is a common thing.
 Books are excellent source material for making movies, it is way easier to have a script since the story is already written and most of the dialogues will be similar to the original writing.
 Also, producers can gather valuable data from the book sales, allowing them to predict how much will their movie adaption gross.
+As a result, there’s lots of films based on books.

-This is why lots of best sellers have a movie adaptation, such is the case of Harry Potter, The Lord of the Rings (check here to know why you should read the books) or The Hunger Games for example.
-And let’s not forget Stephen King, whose most of his books have a movie adaptation, as is the case of Pet Sematary which is going to be released in two months.
+And of course it’s why lots of best sellers have a movie adaptation, such is the case for Harry Potter, The Lord of the Rings or The Hunger Games for example.
+And let’s not forget Stephen King, whose most of his books have a movie adaptation, as is the case for Pet Sematary.
 Producers are playing safe here, they know these novels or authors have a huge fanbase so the risk gets diminished.

 However, there are those movies based on not so known books.
 This is so that sometimes we don’t even know these movies are actually based on a novel!